SannaBerg/docs-example/docs/index.md

 5. Click **Create** to create the project.

-    > [!NOTE]
-    > If you have several Google accounts, make sure you are logged in with the account that has permission to create projects in your organization and that you want to connect the project to.
+    !!! note If you have several Google accounts, make sure you are logged in with the account that has permission to create projects in your organization and that you want to connect the project to.

 ## Enable the Google Analytics Data API